 Do they offer straight data fees, meaning if you use 15MB, then you pay for 15MB (more often than not offered for small servers with low bandwidth usage), or do they offer unmetered bandwidth, where the maximum data transfer rate is capped at a preset speed, but the quantity of transfer at that speed is unlimited?

 Dedicated unmetered plans offer bandwidth pipes only available for your use, whereas a shared unmetered plan means you’re sharing that pipe with other hosting clients.
-If you’re using collocation services and your traffic spikes at intervals throughout each month, you might ask about billing options on the 95th percentile.
+If you’re using colocation services and your traffic spikes at intervals throughout each month, you might ask about billing options on the 95th percentile.

 BROUGHT TO YOU BY PROLIMEHOST